Get your first-in-man medical device clinical trial approved in Colombia

 The importation of the investigational medical device

-Any other commercial devices and supplies required by the study
+Any other commercial devices and supplies required for the study

 Colombia's INVIMA document requirements for medical device clinical trial approval